How to Get Rid of Ammonia in a Swimming Pool

 How to Eliminate Ammonia in your Swimming Pool

-If you have a saltwater pool, shut down your saltwater chlorine generator (SWCG) and follow these steps just like a non-saltwater pool.
+If you have a saltwater pool, shut down your saltwater chlorine generator (SWCG) and follow these steps like a non-saltwater pool.

 Here are the steps to perform and eliminate ammonia in your pool:

 1).
 Using liquid chlorine of 12.5% chlorine, add enough chlorine to raise your FC level to 10ppm(recommended).
-10 oz. of 12.5% liquid chlorine will raise FC by 1ppm in a 10,000 gallons pool.
-So, you need to add about 100 oz. of liquid chlorine to raise your FC by 10ppm in a 10,000 gallons pool.
+10 oz. of 12.5% liquid chlorine will raise FC by 1 ppm in a 10,000-gallon pool.
+So, you need to add about 100 oz. of liquid chlorine to raise your FC by 10ppm in a 10,000-gallon pool.

 2).
-Test your FC level in 15 minutes, if FCL falls below 5ppm, add more chlorine to raise it back to 10ppm.
+Test your FC level in 15 minutes.
+If FCL falls below 5ppm, add more chlorine to raise it back to 10ppm.

 Older Post Newer Post